Wallet Verification

 ### PINCODE [#pincode]

-A 6-digit PIN set during initial wallet setup.
-PIN verification provides quick confirmation for routine transactions where the user is already authenticated and working within the platform.
+A 6-digit PIN set at initial wallet creation.
+This method provides quick confirmation for routine transactions where you are already authenticated and working within the platform.

-* **Usage:** Enter 6-digit code alongside the transaction request
+* Usage: enter the 6-digit code alongside the transaction request.

-* **Trade-off:** Fastest verification, lower resistance to shoulder-surfing compared to TOTP
+* Trade-off: fastest confirmation, lower resistance to shoulder-surfing than TOTP.

 ### Two-factor authentication (TOTP) [#two-factor-authentication-totp]